jonnonz1/nz-statute-book/acts/public/2005/public-records-act-2005.md

       (x)
-      (xa) the Approved Agency under the Harmful Digital Communications Act 2015, in its role under that Act; and (xb) the Charter Schools Authorisation Board established under section 212A of the Education and Training Act 2020; and (xi) any person or class of persons declared by an Order in Council made under section 5(1)﻿(a)﻿(i) to be a public office for the purposes of this Act
+      (xa) the Approved Agency under the Harmful Digital Communications Act 2015, in its role under that Act; and (xb) the Charter Schools Authorisation Board established under section 212A of the Education and Training Act 2020; and (xc) the Federation of Polytechnics Committee established under section 325 of the Education and Training Act 2020; and (xd) an industry skills board established under section 362 of the Education and Training Act 2020; and (xi) any person or class of persons declared by an Order in Council made under section 5(1)﻿(a)﻿(i) to be a public office for the purposes of this Act
   - **public record** —
     (a) means a record or a class of records, in any form, in whole or in part, created or received (whether before or after the commencement of this Act) by a public office in the conduct of its affairs; and